Char-Hunt/Learning-Info-Sec/README.md

 ⚡Professional Experience Snapshot: Char Hunt⚡

-10+ YOE and certifications in IT infrastructure analysis IT Operations / ITGC / ITSM and Business IT Solutions throughout organizations ranging SMBs to Fortune 500 Bachelor of Arts in Science & Humanities.
+10+ YOE and certifications in IT infrastructure analysis IT Operations / ITGC / ITSM and Business IT Solutions throughout organizations ranging SMBs to Legal environments to Fortune 500
+Bachelor of Arts in Science & Humanities.
 Concentration: Communications

 Services offered: